Debashish-deb/Deb_resume/README.md

 ## What is your main background?
 Biotechnology.
 ## What has been the difficult part about developer job seeking?
 Getting an interview.
-I'm in the process of doing job applications for the summer so hopefully I can get an interview.
+I'm in the process of doing job applications, so hopefully I can get an interview.